ejgao/GPRrdd/README.md

 poor inferential properties.
 This motivates the non-parametric approach used in this paper \[Branson et al., 2019\], which employs Gaussian process regression (GPR) to find an initial prior on the mean response functions for both our control and treatment groups.
-After,inference is done to estimate the treatment effect.
+After, inference is done to estimate the treatment effect.
 This package will show how we can use Gaussian processes on RDDs.